brainsatplay/Sequencer.js/README.md

 ## Javascript function sequencing

 Quick and dirty script sequencer.
 Create function trees, add async/requestAnimationFrame or delays, and subscribe to tagged outputs in the trees.

+Sequences are created from basic javascript structures with some required and optional variables as specified below, so it's visually/syntactically as intuitive and efficient as possible to write once you get the hang of it (hopefully).

 `npm i anothersequencer`

-For a DAG Node sequencer with promise-returning sequences: [AcyclicGraph.js](https://github.com/brainsatplay/acyclicgraph.js)
+For a similarly structured but more technical Acyclic Graph Node sequencer (i.e. trees and forests) with promise-returning sequences and forward/backprop + more simple hierarchical programming utilities: [AcyclicGraph.js](https://github.com/brainsatplay/acyclicgraph.js)

-Usage:
+### Usage:
 ```js
 import {Sequencer} from 'anothersequencer' //or copy the html
 //import {Sequencer} from './Sequencer.js'